 As noted earlier, net position may serve over time as a useful indicator of an Authority's financial position.
-In the case of the Services Authority, assets exceeded liabilities by \$4,692,575 at the close of the most recent fiscal year.
+In the case of the Services Authority, assets and deferred outflow of resources exceeded liabilities and deferred inflow of resources by \$4,350,313 at the close of the most recent fiscal year.

-A portion of the Authority's net position \$2,644,436 reflects its net investment in capital assets, less any related debt used to acquire those assets that is still outstanding.
+A portion of the Authority's net position \$4,032,786 reflects its net investment in capital assets, less any related debt used to acquire those assets that is still outstanding.
 The Authority uses these capital assets to provide services to its customers; consequently, these assets are not available for future spending.
 Although the Authority's investment in its capital assets is reported net of related debt, it should be noted that the resources needed to repay this debt must be provided from other sources, since the capital assets themselves cannot be used to liquidate these liabilities.